| William Eaton

 carried out this plan.
 The Roberto-Venn School has attracted students from

 all over the world with over 800 graduates in its 20 year history.
+The first years after formal education were critical in developing

 Eaton's artistic perspectives.
 Family and academic commitments fulfilled